-MUSI 12A BEGINNING PIANO 2 Units Lecture: 1 hour; Lab: 2 hours
+MUSI 12A BEGINNING PIANO

-Prerequisite: Students must have a keyboard available for regular practice
+Lecture: 1 hour; Lab: 2 hours Prerequisite: Students must have a keyboard available for regular practice grade or better and access to a piano for practice purposes

 Class instruction in basic keyboard techniques and theory, including scales, chords, selected solos, and studies.
 Developing skills in reading music, familiarization with keyboard, and hand and finger control.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU